-This is where RevenueHits excels.
-There are more ad options available including pop ups, pop unders, banners, sliders, footers, site-under ads, interstitial and more.
+This is where excels.
+There are more ad options available including pop ups, pop unders, ad block pop under, banners, sliders, footers, site-under ads, desktop interstitial and more.
 The more ad options which are available, the better the target audience can be reached and engaged with.

-Even better, the ads are designed to engage with your audience specifically.
+Even better, the ads are designed to engage with your audience specifically and can be customized for you.
 AdSense doesn’t always show ads which are interesting to your website visitors.
 RevenueHits attempts to improve upon this with their Geo Targeted ad network.
 The ads will display according to culture, geography, interest and other key factors.
 No more banner ads for products from a different country which has no connection to your visitors!

 Opening a RevenueHits account is easy.
 Signing up as a publisher is free.
-After clicking on the “Sign Up as Publisher” button, you’ll be asked to input some information.
-You’ll need to enter your site or app name.
+After clicking on the “” button, you’ll be asked to input some information.
+You’ll need to enter your site name.
 This includes the URL and a description.
 They give you a fair amount of room, so don’t be afraid to go into detail about your site.
 This will help RevenueHits find the most relevant ads possible.

 You’ll then enter Partner information.
 You’ll need to know the username, password and some other details.
 Finally, you’ll set your billing preferences.
-Your options for RevenueHits are PayPal, wire transfer and Payoneer.
+Your options for RevenueHits are PayPal, wire transfer, Payoneer and Bitcoin.
 Then you’ll accept some terms and conditions.
 That’s it – you’ve created a RevenueHits account.
 You can get started right away.

 Creating ads is intuitive.
 While we won’t guide you through every step here, rest assured if you can publish a blog you can probably handling navigating the RevenueHits menus.
 Of course, that’s not to dismiss the skills behind selecting and placing ads on your ads.
 The more you’re able to maximize your best performing banner ads, the more you can increase your revenue.

-Money issues in general were handled very well by RevenueHits, including both revenue earned and the overall transfer of payments.
-Publisher earnings vary from a few cents up to $30 eCPM.
+Money issues in general were handled very well by RevenueHits, including both revenues earned and the overall transfer of payments.
+Publisher earnings vary from a few cents up to $60 eCPM.
 This is effective Cost per Thousand Impressions.
 This is the total earnings divided by the total number of impressions, in thousands.

 As with any performance ad network, the exact earnings are based on many factors, some of which are entirely publisher dependent.
 Examples of such factors include site content, user behaviour, ad positioning and traffic geo.

 But this should hardly be new news for publishers.
 If nobody wants to visit your site, you’re not going to bring in a lot of advertising revenue.
 This is a performance-based network.
 Revenue shares are paid out of publisher’s traffic sales.
-So there is no payment for clicks or impressions.
 For publishers who are already able to bring in a decent amount of traffic, however, RevenueHits will be able to provide maximum efficiency.
 Even better, your advertising revenue will grow along with your audience.

 Payment can sometimes be an issue with performance ad networks, especially if country lines are being crossed.
 Fortunately, we’re happy to report that RevenueHits had no issues with payment during our repeated tests.
-RevenueHits pays in net 30 terms.
+RevenueHits pays in net 30 terms and on net 15/0 or weekly payments.
 This means you’ll have your money by the end of the next month at the latest.

 They categorize the finances this way: “Earnings” are your revenues for the current monthly period.
 “Balance” is the accumulated money which will be paid in net 30 terms.
 RevenueHits absorbs bank fees on their end.
 Publishers are responsible for any bank or processing fees on their end.
 Transferring and tracking earnings is easily done through the RevenueHits dashboard.

-This is another small negative.
-The FAQ and help information isn’t very in-depth.
 While most publishers will find navigating RevenueHits to be fairly intuitive, the best way to solve problem is probably going to be contacting customer support.
-Their support staff is friendly and attentive, but some people would rather search a large database and find the answer themselves.
+Their support staff is friendly and attentive, plus you will have your personal account manager, but some people would rather search a large database and find the answer themselves.

 Once you are familiar with how RevenueHits works, there’s a lot of flexibility.
 One positive we really liked were the large number of vertical available.
 Other networks limit themselves to a few verticals such as entertainment or gambling.
 RevenueHits provides enough verticals so that publishers can find their niche, instead of trying to compete in an overcrowded area.

-RevenueHits offers verticals in Dating, Mobile, Shopping, Blogging, Streaming, Coupons, Travel, Entertainment, Insurance, Casual Gaming, Software, and more.
+RevenueHits offers verticals in Movies, Music, Gaming, Sport, Dating, Mobile, Shopping, Blogging, Streaming, Coupons, Travel, Entertainment, Insurance, Software, and more.
 This ends up working well for both large and small publishers.
 RevenueHits has the capability to identify small markets and advertise to them effectively.

 In the end, you do have to make a choice.
 The Terms and Conditions of AdSense won’t let you use RevenueHits at the same time.
 But AdSense can be disabled with one click.
 And RevenueHits is free to install.
 If you’re not happy with AdSense, we do recommend you try out RevenueHits.
 You’ll quickly be able to determine if you like what RevenueHits has to offer.